Legitamine/metanthropes/README.md

 Metanthropes aims to utilize the latest and best that the amazing Foundry VTT platform offers.

-- Foundry VTT version 12 is currently supported.
-Latest verified version is v12.331.
+- Foundry VTT versions 12 & 13 are currently supported.
+Latest verified version is v13.340.

 ## Supported 3rd Party Modules